Providing an emergency response

-In 2010, we handled around 454,723 emergency and urgent calls and attended about 385,646 incidents.
-In addition, 18,769 calls received telephone advice from our clinical support desks.
 Every time we receive a 999 call, our staff record the relevant details and use information about the nature of the patient's illness or injury to ensure they are sent the right medical help.

 Our call handlers and dispatchers (emergency response assistants and emergency response co-ordinators) use software to categorise the call.

-From April 2011, life-threatening calls are classified as RED calls.
+Life-threatening calls are classified as RED calls.